seanmcilroy29/2019-02-oma/README.md

 ## Call-in info

-Joint call IETF / OMA
+Joint call IETF / OMA - To join this meeting;
-Please join my meeting;
 From your computer.
 https://global.gotomeeting.com/join/708980637
 or